4 Tips for Cleaning Concrete Countertops

 • A cup of flour and enough water to form a paste

-• Place the past directly on the stain and let it sit for a few hours: You can even cover the stain with the paste using plastic wrap over it
+• Place the paste directly on the stain and let it sit for a few hours.
+You can even cover the stain with the paste and then cover it with plastic wrap.

 1. PH Balanced Wipes or Concrete Specific Cleaning Agents

-• It is important to use products that are formulated to clean concrete counter tops for daily use.
-There are many products on the market that will clean concrete counter tops while protecting them from damage.
+• It is essential to use products that are formulated to clean concrete countertops for daily use.
+Many products on the market will clean concrete counter tops while protecting them from damage.

 Share this post with your friends